pulumi/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

 ### Default port group policy arguments

-The following arguments are shared with the [`vsphere_distributed_port_group`][distributed-port-group] resource.
+The following arguments are shared with the `vsphere_distributed_port_group` resource.
 Setting them here defines a default policy here that will be inherited by other port groups on this switch that do not have these values otherwise overridden.
-Not defining these options in a DVS will infer defaults that can be seen in the Terraform state after the initial apply.
+Not defining these options in a DVS will infer defaults that can be seen in the state after the initial apply.

 Of particular note to a DVS are the [HA policy options](#ha-policy-options), which is where the `active_uplinks` and `standby_uplinks` options are